In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 Does this only count as 70 reps for chest?
 For chest and shoulders?
 Or chest shoulders and triceps?

-Because even if bench press primarily involves chest, you can’t remove shoulders and triceps from this exercise.
+Even though bench press should primarily involve the chest, you can’t fully remove shoulders and triceps from this exercise.
 That’s why they are always stimulated to at least some extent.

 For your chest, it is pretty obvious.